English Section

 05.06.2025 15:20

-Authorities in eastern Poland have reopened an investigation into alleged ballot fraud during the 2020 presidential runoff that secured a second term for Andrzej Duda.
+Authorities in southeastern Poland have reopened an investigation into alleged ballot fraud during the 2020 presidential runoff that secured a second term for Andrzej Duda.

-The district prosecutor's office in Janów Lubelski has launched a formal inquiry into allegations of forged signatures and ballot stuffing during the second round of Poland’s 2020 presidential election, local news outlet Onet.pl reported.
+The district prosecutor's office in the town of Janów Lubelski has launched a formal inquiry into allegations of forged signatures and ballot stuffing during the second round of Poland’s 2020 presidential election, the Onet.pl news outlet reported.

 According to a citizen election observer, dozens of voter signatures were allegedly falsified and more than 80 additional ballots may have been illegally cast at a polling station in the village of Momoty Górne.